manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 ## Conclusion

 In this tutorial, you've created a React application that uses a GraphQL server to retrieve its data and uses Auth0 for authorization and authentication.
-You've learned how to set up a basic React application with routing, and used Apollo to fetch data from a React server using queries and mutations.
+You've learned how to set up a basic React application with routing, and used Apollo to fetch data from a GraphQL server using queries and mutations.
 Through the use of Auth0, authentication and authorization are added to the application, giving users different permissions for taking actions.
 The full code for this tutorial can be found on Github, as well as the previous tutorial in this series, which covers how to create a GraphQL server.